-Stevenson’s 2 TDs help No. 19 Oklahoma rout Kansas 62-9
+Rhamondre Stevenson helps No. 19 Oklahoma rout Kansas 62-9

 Spencer Rattler passed for 212 yards and a touchdown and ran for a score to help the Sooners (5-2, 4-2 Big 12) win their fourth straight game.
 It was Oklahoma’s 22nd consecutive November win dating to 2014.

+“We’ve got to continue our climb,” Oklahoma coach Lincoln Riley said.
+“We keep getting a little bit better, and that’s what we’ve got to keep doing is just keep getting better a week at a time.
+I know it sounds boring, but it’s the right recipe.”

-The Sooners got a scare when Rattler left the game briefly in the second quarter with what appeared to be an injury to his left hip.
+The Sooners got a scare when Rattler left briefly in the second quarter with what appeared to be an injury to his left hip.
 He ran for a touchdown and took a hard shot right after he crossed the goal line.

-Rattler returned and played much of the third quarter.
+Rattler returned and played much of the third quarter, but he wasn’t fully himself.

+“It was just a little sore,” Riley said.
+“I think just trying to get through and finish on his throws — you could tell it was affecting him just a little bit.
+He was able at the end of his game to kind of get it loosened up and start throwing the ball fine again.
+He was fine.
+Had the game not been out of hand, we certainly would have left him in.”

+Oklahoma tied a school record with nine sacks.
+Linebacker Nik Bonitto led the way with three.

 Jalon Daniels completed 11 of 31 passes for 115 yards for the Jayhawks (0-7, 0-6), who were held to 246 total yards.
 Kansas scored its lone touchdown on the final play of the game.